 (viSNE map with cells colored by which manual gate they belong to)

-The next image shows an example highlighting the three situations outlined above.
+The next image shows an example highlighting the four situations outlined above.
 The image is a dataset gated manually by a researcher and then subsequently run through viSNE and all manually gated populations expressed as colors on the viSNE map.
 Anything colored as dark blue did not fall into a manual gate.
 Any other color corresponds to a different manual gate:

 (Situation 1 is seen indicated by a discrete viSNE population with no gate color.
 Situation 2 (top) is seen by a discrete viSNE population that has the same color as a different discrete viSNE population, showing that a sub-population exists that was not captured by manual gating.
 Situation 2 (bottom) is also demonstrated by a population that is mostly uncategorized except for small numbers of events captured by various manually gated populations.
 Situation 3 is shown in the bottom left with a population that seems contiguous in the viSNE map but is only partially captured by manual gates, leading to the spotty coloring.
 Situation 4 is shown as the small population in the top right that appears categorized nicely both in the viSNE map and by manual gates, since there is very little dark blue (ungated) and no other colors simultaneously present)

 Color Overlay of Other Variables